The AI Already Has an Opinion About Your Hotel. The Question Is Whose.

 Work With AGR

 Americas Great Resorts has operated in luxury hospitality demand infrastructure since 1993.
-We published KFO because the industry needs to understand what is happening to hotel identity in AI systems.
+We published KFO because the industry needs to understand how hotel identity is being represented in AI-mediated discovery.
 We implement it because understanding the framework and executing it correctly are two different things.

 AGR does not run Semantic Gap Analyses for every property.
 We prioritize hotels where identity is both distinct and defensible, and where correcting AI misrepresentation will materially impact demand.